yathAg/openroad_vsd_7nmContest/README.md

 make
 ```

 This should have openRoad installed.
-There are a few flags that can be set during the build and also while installing the dependencies.
+There are  flags that can be set during the build and also while installing the dependencies.
 Details on those can be found [here](https://openroad.readthedocs.io/en/latest/main/README.html#install-dependencies).

 2) Install Klayout.

-I tried Installing from source but that takes a really ....really long time and the added fuss of getting the dependencies, making sure the path variable is correct and still after the process there were some issues.
+ Installing from source but that takes a really ....really long time and the added fuss of getting the dependencies, making sure the path variable is correct and still after the process there were some issues.

 Fortunately there is a .deb package and takes care of the installation with one click and can be found [here](https://www.klayout.de/build.html)

-> Note: I went ahead with the Latest release (0.28.5)
+> Note: The Latest release (0.28.5) was installed

 3) Installing ORFS

-A very simple process and has a smll number of steps that can be found [here](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildLocally.html)
+A very simple process and has a small number of steps that can be found [here](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildLocally.html)

 Clone and Build
 ```